Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Experimental Data on Embryonic Cell Development

 \subsection{Posterior Predictive Checks}

-To assess the fit of the proposed Norm-HDP model to the experimental data, we carry out mixed posterior predictive checks, as described in main article Section \ref{sec:ppp}.
-For a single replicated dataset, we compares key statistics and their relationships for the observed and replicated dataset.
-Namely, the statistics are the mean, standard deviation, and proportion of dropouts for each gene.
-The statistics of the replicated dataset match well the observed data, highlighting the sensible fit to the data (Figure \ref{fig:posterior_predictice_check}).

-For multiple replicates, we show the fitted relationship between 1) the mean and standard deviation of the log shifted counts and 2) the log of the mean counts and proportion of dropouts for the observed dataset and the replicated datasets; the relationships are similar, further supporting the model fit (Web Appendix C).
+To assess the fit of the proposed NormHDP model to the experimental data, we carry out mixed posterior predictive checks, as described in Section \ref{sec:ppp}.
+For a single replicated dataset, we compare key statistics, namely, the mean and standard deviation of the log shifted counts and the proportion of dropouts for each gene.
+The statistics of the replicated dataset match well the observed data, highlighting the sensible fit of the model to the data (Figure \ref{fig:posterior_predictice_check}).
+For multiple replicates, we compare the KDEs of these statistics between the observed dataset and replicated datasets; the KDEs are similar, further supporting the model fit (Figure \ref{fig:posterior_predictice_check_multiple}).